krixik-ai/python-client/docs/index.md

-# Welcome to krixik
+# Welcome to krixik!

-This is the homepage of our docs
+krixik is a systems tool to help you easily assemble and serverlessly consume modular AI pipelines through secure Python APIs.

+## Pipelines, modules, and models

+## What you can build